littleredrooster/cli-torrent-dl-littleredrooster-booster/README.md

 **LITTLE RED ROOSTER BOOSTER**
-(an avian themed friend for tordl)
+(an avian themed friend packaged with tordl)

-Little Red Rooster Booster is extremenly simple and has absolutely no interaction with the user other than asking `y` or `n` -to stream the content or not.
+Little Red Rooster Booster is extremenly simple and has absolutely no interaction with the user other than asking `y` or `n` -to stream the content or not (if it's avail to instant stream from AllDebrid).

 **NOTE:
 _YOU MUST HAVE AN API KEY FROM ALLDEBRID OR THIS WILL NOT WORK!